Walk This Way: Run-DMC/Aerosmith version

 In 1986, the hip hop group Run-DMC covered "Walk This Way", in collaboration with Aerosmith (with its leaders Steven Tyler and Joe Perry on vocals and guitars, respectively).
 While working on Raising Hell, Rick Rubin pulled out Toys in the Attic.
 At shows, Run-DMC had freestyled over the first few seconds of the song on a loop, not knowing what the full song sounded like, or even hearing the lyrics.
 While Joseph Simmons and Darryl McDaniels had no idea who Aerosmith were at that time, Rubin suggested remaking the song.
+Neither Simmons nor McDaniels liked the idea, and considered the lyrics "hillbilly gibberish", though Jam Master Jay was open to it.
+Rubin brought in Tyler and Perry to re-record their parts; initially, Run and DMC intended to mimic Tyler's delivery, but were convinced by Jam Master Jay to do it in a more natural rap flow.
+Perry also recorded the bass tracks for the song; the studio didn't have a bass at hand, so one of the Beastie Boys, who happened to hang around the studio, went home and brought in his bass for Perry to use.

-Neither Simmons nor McDaniels liked the idea, though Jam Master Jay was open to it.
-They didn't want the record to be released as a single even after recording with Tyler and Perry, and were shocked when it was played on both urban and rock radio stations.
+Even after recording with Tyler and Perry, Run-DMC did not want the record to be released as a single, and were shocked when it was played on both urban and rock radio stations.
 "I never even thought 'Walk This Way' would be a single," Rubin recalled.
 "Not that I didn't like it, but I didn't think in those terms."
-DMC called it "a beautiful thing" in a trailer for Guitar Hero (This later appeared in a scene from the 2011 film The Smurfs).
+DMC called it "a beautiful thing" in a trailer for Guitar Hero: Aerosmith.
 This version of "Walk This Way" charted higher on the Billboard Hot 100 than the original, peaking at number 4, becoming Run-DMC's biggest hit.
-It was also one of the first big hip hop singles in the UK, peaking at number 8.
+It was also the first hip hop single to reach the top five on the Billboard charts, as well as one of the first big hip hop singles in the UK, peaking at number 8.

-Cash Box called it "a raucous, sure-to- please version of the Aerosmith classic."
+Cash Box called it "a raucous, sure-to-please version of the Aerosmith classic."

-The song marked a major comeback for Aerosmith, as they had been largely out of mainstream pop culture for several years while Tyler battled addiction and Perry and Brad Whitford were out of the band.
+The song marked a major comeback for Aerosmith, as they had been largely out of mainstream pop culture for several years while Tyler battled substance use disorder and Perry and Brad Whitford were out of the band.
 Their 1985 comeback album, Done with Mirrors, had also not met commercial expectations.
 Aerosmith followed "Walk This Way" with multi-platinum albums and Top 40 hits, starting with Permanent Vacation and its hit "Dude (Looks Like a Lady)" in 1987.

 In 2008, "Walk This Way" was ranked number 4 on VH1's "100 Greatest Songs of Hip Hop".
-This version of the song is currently ranked as the 148th greatest song of all time, as well as the second best song of 1986, by Acclaimed Music.

 The chorus of Run-DMC's cover contains a pitch alternation that Aerosmith adopted in most future live performances.
 In collaborations, the other singer often says "talk this way" every alternate line of the chorus.
 This rap-style delivery may explain why the song worked so well as a hip hop song when it was covered eleven years later.